Call for Abstracts

 Abstracts will be limited to 450 words.
 Abstract submissions that are over the 450 word limit or are not complete will not be reviewed and rejected.
 Note: While references are not required within the abstract, all finished presentations are expected to be based on the current evidence with references appropriately noted.
 Poster presentations should have at least five (5) references on the poster.

 Abstract mentoring: The author has the option to self-select to receive feedback PRIOR to abstract grading.
 The AAOMPT Research Committee will review abstracts and submit feedback ONE time to the author.
 The author will have one week to address the concerns and resubmit.

 AUTHORS / FEES: There is a fee of $30.00 associated with submitting each abstract.
 At least one author must be a licensed physical therapist.
-All presenters of poster/platform presentations are required to attend the conference if they are licensed physical therapists, physical therapy students in an accredited doctor of physical therapy program, medical doctors (or in training in accredited medical school) or doctor of osteopathy (or in training in accredited osteopathy school).
-Other professionals presenting poster/platform at the conference are not allowed to attend the AAOMPT conference unless under specific requests of a licensed physical therapist to the AAOMPT Executive Board.
+All presenters of poster/platform presentations are required to attend the virtual presentation if they are licensed physical therapists, physical therapy students in an accredited doctor of physical therapy program, medical doctors (or in training in accredited medical school) or doctor of osteopathy (or in training in accredited osteopathy school).
+Other professionals presenting poster/platform at the virtual presentation are not allowed to attend the presentation unless under specific requests of a licensed physical therapist to the AAOMPT Executive Board.

 Fellows-in-Training: You will be required to provide the name of your affiliated Fellowship Program and list a minimum of one mentor's name.
 Also, you are required to add your mentor(s) to the author list of your abstract submission.